canopas/animated_reorderable_list/README.md

 ## Basic usage

 ### AnimatedReorderableGridView
-A `GridView` that enables users to interactively reorder items through dragging, with animated insertion and removal of items.
+A `AnimatedGridView` with built-in support for drag and drop functionality.
 ```dart
 AnimatedReorderableGridView(
    items: list,